HogoFrogo/HogoFrogo/Gameplay.md

 N: (something about 2nd level problem)

 ### Second level
-Waxy Monkey Tree Frog
+Waxy Monkey Tree Frog is shithead and wants to steal your sandwich, you can't beat him, but you can escape to finish.

 ### Third level
-Long-Nosed Horned Frog
+You meet good boi Long-Nosed Horned Frog and he helps you kick the dumbass Waxy Monkey Tree Frog

 ### Fourth level
 Budgett's Frog